py-mine/mcproto/docs/contributing/guides/setup.md

 !!! bug "Work In Progress"

-    This page is still being written.
-The content below (if any) may change.
+    This page is missing a guide on configuring vscode to pick up poetry environment.

 # Setting up the project